Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Introduction

 \section{Introduction}

-\tb{A star is tidally disrupted when its self gravity is overcome by the non-local gravitational field of a nearby compact object such as a black hole (BH), see \cite{FrankRees, Rees}.} \tb{Based on the outcome of the interaction, such tidal disruption events (TDEs) can be broadly categorized into two classes, quantified by the strength of the encounter, i.e, the impact parameter, $\beta = r_t/r_p$, where $r_p$ is the pericenter distance of the orbit, and $r_t$ is the tidal radius.
+A star is tidally disrupted when its self gravity is overcome by the tidal field of a nearby compact object such as a {black hole} (BH), see \cite{FrankRees, Rees}.
+Based on the outcome of the interaction, such tidal disruption events (TDEs) can be broadly categorized into two classes, quantified by the strength of the encounter, i.e, the impact parameter, $\beta = r_t/r_p$, where $r_p$ is the pericenter distance of the orbit, and $r_t$ is the tidal radius.
 In deep encounters, where the pericenter distance lies within the tidal radius (i.e., $\beta \gtrsim 1$), the star undergoes full disruption, leading to the formation of tidal tails.
 The bound portion of the disrupted material is subsequently accreted by the black hole \citep{Rees, Evans1989}.
-On the other hand, in grazing encounters where the pericenter distance is outside the tidal radius (i.e., $\beta\lesssim1$), only the outer layers are stripped off from the star, giving rise to a self-gravitating core in addition to the tidal tails \citep{Manukian2013, Gafton2015, Banerjee2023}.} TDEs are important and interesting astrophysical phenomena, since the in-falling debris dissipates energy, and this causes a luminous flare \citep{Evans1989, Hayasaki2013, Hayasaki2016, Bonnerot2016, Liptai2019, Clerici2020}.
+On the other hand, in grazing encounters where the pericenter distance is outside the tidal radius (i.e., $\beta\lesssim1$), only the outer layers are stripped off from the star, giving rise to a self-gravitating core -- defined here as the inner bound material that remains intact and gravitationally bound after the encounter -- alongside extended tidal tails \citep{Manukian2013, Gafton2015, Banerjee2023}.
+TDEs are important and interesting astrophysical phenomena, since the in-falling debris dissipates energy, and this causes a luminous flare \citep{Evans1989, Hayasaki2013, Hayasaki2016, Bonnerot2016, Liptai2019, Clerici2020}.
 Several such events have been observed and are recorded in the literature see, e.g. \cite{Holoien}.
-Indeed, TDEs have been studied over many decades now, and several analytical and numerical tools have been developed to date. \tb{A remarkable fact about TDEs is that the fallback rate of debris for full disruptions at late times follows the ubiquitous $t^{-5/3}$ power law with time $t$, as initially analytically derived by \cite{Rees,Phinney}, and further validated through numerical simulations by \cite{Lodato} for various stellar structure profiles, and subsequently confirmed in observed light curves \citep{Komossa, van}.
-However, a number of unresolved issues exist, that point to the tension between theoretical models and experimental observations.} Extensive discussions on theoretical and observational aspects of TDEs appear in the book chapters of \cite{Jonker}.
-Recent reviews that discuss various theoretical aspects of TDEs and related relativistic effects can be found in \cite{Stone2019, Weavers}.
+Indeed, TDEs have been studied over many decades now, and several analytical and numerical tools have been developed to date.
+A remarkable fact about TDEs is that the fallback rate of debris for full disruptions at late times follows the ubiquitous $t^{-5/3}$ power law with time $t$, as initially analytically derived by \cite{Rees,Phinney}, and further validated through numerical simulations by \cite{Lodato} for various stellar structure profiles, and subsequently confirmed in observed light curves \citep{Komossa, van}.
+However, a number of unresolved issues exist, that point to the tension between theoretical models and experimental observations.
+For example, as discussed in the review by \cite{LodatoRev}, the $t^{-5/3}$ behaviour has been seen in ultra-violet and optical lightcurves of TDEs \citep{Gezari, Shu}, while \cite{LodatoRossi} argue that these should be much flatter and follow the power law $t^{-5/12}$ a few months after the TDE.
+Also, as discussed in the recent review of \cite{GezariRev}, the observed radii of circularised debris disk after a TDE is often larger than the theoretically predicted values.
+Further, the theory of partial TDEs show substantial deviations from the power laws stated above, which have not been observationally confirmed as of now.
+Extensive discussions on theoretical and observational aspects of TDEs appear in the book chapters of \cite{Jonker}.
+Further recent reviews that discuss various theoretical aspects of TDEs and related relativistic effects can be found in \cite{Stone2019, Weavers}.